 - Exclusive = Publishes only preprints recommended by PCI

-- Unconditional = all PCI-recommended articles can be published without further modification
+- Unconditional = can publish all PCI recommended articles without further modification

-- Opt-in = publication only if the authors wish it
+- Opt-in = only if the authors wish to publish in it

 - Immediate = no delay between submission and publication

-This journal, created and funded by the PCI organization, is one of the PCI-friendly journals.
-It is hosted by a non-profit publisher.
+This journal, created and funded by the PCI organization, is hosted by a not-for-profit publisher.

-The Peer Community journal does not provide copyediting or typesetting services.
+The Peer Community journal does not provide of copyediting or typesetting services.

-The Peer Community journal is under evaluation by an international scientific database for indexing.
+The Peer Community journal is currently being evaluated by an international scientific database for indexing.